The theology company logo

 Meaning comes from relationships, and relationships are non-local - they cover a distance, from me to you, for instance, or from point a to point b.

-This relativity means that any particular set of transmitted symbols is only meaningful to particular users of the net.
+This relativity means that any particular set of transmitted symbols is only meaningful to the particular users of the network who share a language and a culture.
 In the case of this text, for instance, the meaning is only available to we who know the English language, and are interested in and familiar with the history of these ideas.

-The mathematical theory of communication shows us that the mechanism of error prevention and correction in communication revolves around coding and decoding.
+The mathematical theory of communication shows us that truth in transmission revolves around coding and decoding.
 Meaning is also a matter of coding and decoding.
 Meaning and coding are central issues for this whole project, and we will return to them frequently.
+Coding theory - Wikipedia

 The evolution of meaning

-As with the development of an individual mind, the evolution of the universe may also be seen as the evolution of an ability to encode and decode endlessly complex meaning.
-It is through meaning that distinct entities in the world are able to communicate with and influence one another.
-Much of the nature of the world is constrained by the properties of communication and meaning, as we shall see.
+As with the development of an individual mind, the evolution of the Universe may also be seen as the evolution of an ability to encode and decode endlessly complex meaning.

-...sicut dictum est, veritas invenitur in intellectu secundum quod apprehendit rem ut est, et in re secundum quod habit esse conformabile intellectui.
+Respondeo dicendum quod, sicut dictum est, veritas invenitur in intellectu secundum quod apprehendit rem ut est, et in re secundum quod habet esse conformabile intellectui.
 Hoc autem maxime invenitur in Deo.
 Nam esse suum non solum est conforme suo intellectui, sed etiam est ipsum suum intelligere; et suum intelligere est mensura et causa omnis alterius esse, et omnis alterius intellectus; et ipse est suum esse et intelligere.
-Unde sequitur quod non solum in ipso sit veritas, sed quod ipse sit ipsa summa et prima veritas. back
+Unde sequitur quod non solum in ipso sit veritas, sed quod ipse sit ipsa summa et prima veritas.
+Thomas Aquinas: Summa I:16:5, Back

 Further reading